Chinese Greetings: The Complete Guide to Greeting Anyone at Any Time in Chinese

 你好 is still acceptable to use, but it should not be the only greeting in your Chinese vocabulary.

-There are other Chinese greetings that will help you sound more like a native speaker.
+There are so many other ways of saying hi in Chinese and other Chinese greetings that will help you sound more like a native speaker.
 These are worth learning and will definitely impress your Chinese friends, teachers, or colleagues.

 您好 is a more formal version of 你好, and it is used to greet your superiors at work or people older than you.